Eriodictyon californicum: Distribution

 It is native to California and Oregon, where it grows in several types of habitats, including chaparral and coast redwood forests.

 Ecology

 E. californicum is a specific food and habitat plant for the butterfly Papilio eurymedon.
 It is the primary nectar source for variable checkerspot butterflies in the Jasper Ridge Biological Preserve in California.

+Phytochemicals

+Eriodictyol is one of the 4 flavanones identified as having taste-modifying properties, the other three being: homoeriodictyol, its sodium salt, and sterubin.
+These compounds may be used in food and pharmaceuticals to mask bitter taste.

 Uses

-Eriodictyol is one of the 4 flavanones identified in this plant by the Symrise Corporation as having taste-modifying properties, the other three being: homoeriodictyol, its sodium salt and sterubin.
-These compounds have potential uses in food and pharmaceutical industry to mask bitter taste.

 This species of shrub is used for revegetating damaged or disturbed lands, such as overgrazed rangeland.
 It is strongly fire-adapted, sprouting from rhizomes after wildfire and developing a waxy film of flammable resins on its foliage.

-Traditional medicine

-The leaves have historically been used to treat asthma, upper respiratory infections and allergic rhinitis.
-The Concow tribe calls the plant wä-sä-got'-ō (Konkow language).
-The Chumash used it as a poultice for wounds, insect bites, broken bones, and sores.
-It was also used in a steam bath to treat hemorrhoids.

-Medical research

-The flavonoid sterubin is the main active component of Yerba santa and is neuroprotective against multiple toxicities of the aging brain, including possibly Alzheimer's disease.
+The leaves have historically been used in traditional medicine to treat various ailments.

+Yerba santa extract may be marketed as a dietary supplement.